-Beyond my assigned duties of answering the phone, sorting the bills, preparing invoices and payroll checks, I called the telephone company and asked about reducing the number of services not used but currently being billed.
+Beyond my assigned duties of answering the phone, sorting the bills, preparing invoices, and payroll checks, I called the telephone company and asked about reducing the number of services not used but currently being billed.
 I discovered a way to cut the cost of the phone service by nearly half.

 I presented a report detailing how much money this would save the company.
 They gave me a bonus of one hundred dollars for taking the initiative.
 This inspired me to look for more ways to cut the overhead and improve the bottom line.
-Key: The owner may not notice the things you do to reduce expense unless you make them aware of your actions to reduce cost.
+Key: The owner may not notice the things you do to reduce expenses unless you make them aware of your actions to reduce costs.

-If a tuition reimbursement program is not available, seek out a higher paying job in your organization and volunteer for cross training.
+If a tuition reimbursement program is not available, seek out a higher paying job in your organization, and volunteer for cross-training.
 Offer to learn on your own time if necessary.
 People who are good at their job are often willing to share their secrets as to how it is done.
 Ask to become an apprentice to improve your skill level then offer to fill in during their breaks or vacations.
 When it comes time for them to retire or they get promoted, guess who will be next in line for that job.

-Study Your Chosen Industry
+4. Study Your Chosen Industry

 Organize a Lunch and Learn Program